baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 binding projected into that directory.
 In certain directories, you can also see another file named `provider`.
 The provider is an additional identifier to narrow down the type further.
-Retrieving the bindings through the bindings directory name is not a practice -- it makes your application less portable.
+Retrieving the bindings through the bindings directory name is not a good practice -- it makes your application less portable.
 Always use the `type` field and, if necessary, `provider` to look up the bindings.

 Usually, operators use `ServiceBinding` resource name (`.metadata.name`) as the bindings directory name, but the spec also provides a way to override that name